GabrielContreras/WotVThreatRangeCalculator/README.md

 # WotVThreatRangeCalculator
 Visual display of threat range a character in War of the Visions has when placed in a specified map.

 Each character in war of the visions has what can be considered a potential threat range.
 This is usually calculated by their movement range plus the range of their furthest reaching skill.
-However, there are other variations that affect this calculation that make it difficult for a player to calculate the threat range internally in the provided 30 second time window each turn.
+However, there are other variations that affect this calculation that make it difficult for a player to determine the threat range internally in the provided 30 second time window available in each round.

 The following is considered when calculating threat range:
 1. Distance